loonwerks/CASE/TA5/case-env/readme.md

   bash setup.sh
   ```

-Once Vagrant finished setting up the VM, log in using ``vagrant`` for both the username and the password in the Linux login GUI.
+Once Vagrant finished setting up the VM, log in using ``vagrant`` for both the username and the password in the Linux VM login GUI.

 Then, optionally, logout/shutdown the VM and take a VM snapshot (to allow for rolling back later) and re-start it from VirtualBox.